2020 NBA Playoff Jerseys

 (Nikola Jokić)

-My favorite current day Nuggets jersey.
+My favorite current day Denver jersey.
 I like when all three primary colors are utilized in a design and how simple these uniforms are.
 While simple, these jerseys did something uncommon with their title and composition of lettering.
-Instead of “DENVER,” or “NUGGETS;” “MILE HIGH CITY,” is arranged in a distinct circular formation around the front torso of the uniform.
+Instead of “DENVER,” or “NUGGETS,” “MILE HIGH CITY,” is arranged in a distinct circular formation around the front number of the uniform.

 _______